RESEARCH

 Synthetic Methodology to Access New Molecular Scaffolds

 Aromatic and heteroaromatic structures are well-represented in bioactive natural products and medicinal chemistry scaffolds.
 The substitution pattern tolerance and functional group compatibility afforded by traditional synthetic methods, however, limits the chemical space available to researchers exploring these structures.
-The Outlaw Lab will develop new synthetic methodology to access aromatic and heteroaromatic scaffolds with substitution patterns and functional group tolerance not available with current methods.
+The Outlaw Lab develops new synthetic methodologies to access aromatic and heteroaromatic scaffolds with desirable substitution patterns.

 Design of Synthetic Peptides with Enhanced Properties